technomancy/corkscrew/README.markdown

 Dependencies refer to projects hosted in Maven repositories.
 You provide the name and version, and optionally the group ID, though this will default to the name if not provided.

+You may also specify source dependencies on Clojure projects that are fetched directly from version-control repositories.
+Currently only Subversion and Git are supported, but it's easy to add others.

 TODO: Dependencies on source projects that require AOT are not implemented.